-Debby spawned seven tornadoes in South Carolina, all in the Lowcountry.
-The National Weather Service rated four of them EF-1 and three of them EF-0.
+Debby spawned eight tornadoes in South Carolina, all in the Lowcountry.
+The National Weather Service rated four of them EF-1 and four of them EF-0.
 The tornadoes occurred during the late evening of August 5 and early morning of August 6.
-Though some of the tornadoes occurred during times when most people are sleeping, there were no casualties reported.
+Though the tornadoes all occurred during times when most people are sleeping, there were no casualties reported.